portableant/museologi.st/content/writing/micropasts-research.md

 The project is conducted as a collaboration between the UCL Institute of Archaeology and the British Museum, with applicability beyond anglophone countries.
 MicroPasts[^3] aims to address the two key concerns outlined above, by developing and evaluating a novel model that utilises web technologies and crowd-sourcing to support high quality data collection and public engagement with archaeology, history and heritage.
 The project is conducted as a collaboration between the UCL Institute of Archaeology and the British Museum, with support high quality data collection and public engagement with archaeology, history and heritage.
 The project is conducted as a collaboration between the UCL Institute of Archaeology and the British Museum, with funding from the AHRC call for ‘Digital Transformations in Community Research Co-Production in the Arts and Humanities’.

-This scheme was designed to facilitate research using original digital methods to create enduring resources for academics and communities, building on prior collaborative work by team members at the UCL Centre for Audio-Visual Study and Practice in Archaeology (CASPAR), which examines the interaction between archaeology and visual communication across digital media, broadcasting, and interpretation.
+This scheme was designed to facilitate research using original digital methods to create enduring resources for academics and communities, building on prior collaborative work by team members at the UCL Centre for Audio-Visual Study and Practice in Archaeology (CASPAR)[^4], which examines the interaction between archaeology and visual communication across digital media, broadcasting, and interpretation.

-As part of the MicroPasts project, a website was created to enable established offline communities (such as archaeological and historical societies, and groups of metal detectorists) as well as broader online crowds to participate in three main activities: co-producing archaeological and historical open data via crowd-sourcing, designing new research agendas using co-produced data and a community forum, and crowd-funding new collaborations.
-The MicroPasts forum and crowd-sourcing platform were launched publicly on 16 April 2014, following six months of collaborative development using open source practices.
+As part of the MicroPasts project, a website[^5] was created where communities that are already established offline (e.g. archaeological and historical societies, groups of metal detectorists, etc.) as well as more ubiquitous online ‘crowds’ can participate in one or more of three activities (Fig. 1).
+These activities consist of co-producing archaeological and historical open data via crowd-sourcing; designing new research agendas using co-produced data and a community forum; and crowd-funding some of these new collaborations that have been dreamt up collectively.
+The MicroPasts forum and crowd-sourcing platform were launched publicly on the 16th of April 2014, after six months dedicated to developing the core web components through shared coding practices and open source[^6].

-The forum uses Discourse discussion software, the crowd-sourcing site is built on the PyBossa framework for CrowdCrafting (adapted in partnership with the Open Knowledge Foundation and Citizen Cyberscience Centre), and the crowd-funding platform is based on software from Neighbor.ly and Catarse, initially using PayPal for payments.
-While the project encourages public participation in crowd-sourcing before moving on to project design and crowd-funding, each activity can also be undertaken independently.
+The forum[^7] has been built using the Discourse discussion software, while the crowd-sourcing site[^8] relies on the PyBossa framework for CrowdCrafting, adapted thanks to a partnership with the Open Knowledge Foundation and the Citizen Cyberscience Centre.
+Finally, the crowd-funding platform is constructed from software developed by the Neighbor.ly and Catarse initiatives and will (at least initially) use PayPal to process payments.
+Although our aim is to encourage members of the public to first participate in crowd-sourcing and only subsequently in the design of new projects and in crowd-funding, we are nevertheless also enabling each of these activities to be undertaken independently from one another.

 ![Fig. 1: The homepage of the MicroPasts website micropasts.org](../images/papers/micropasts/figure1-micropasts.png)